Contributions paid by Wisconsin Retirement System employees will decrease slightly for most individuals, effective January 1, 2019.

-WRS contribution rates are set annually by the ETF Board, upon review of its consulting actuary’s annual valuation of the system and its funding requirements.
-The total rates are generally split evenly between employees and employers and adjusted annually.
-Contributions are paid in full, ensuring full funding of future WRS benefits
+The rates, which were approved last Thursday by the ETF Board, are adjusted annually, upon review of the Board’s consulting actuary’s valuation of the system and WRS funding requirements.
+The total rates are generally split evenly between employees and employers.
+Contributions are paid in full, ensuring full funding of future WRS benefits.

 In addition, the ETF Board approved 2019 rate reductions for the following employer-paid benefit programs: